-(2) conduct a dipstick urine drug screen; and
+- (2) conduct a dipstick urine drug screen; and

-(3) obtain rapid laboratory results as needed.
+- (3) obtain rapid laboratory results.

-(b) A center shall
+- (b) A center shall

-(1) maintain a CMS Clinical Laboratory Improvement Amendments (CLIA)

-certificate of waiver under 42 C.F.R.
+(1) maintain a Centers for Medicare and Medicaid Services Clinical Laboratory Improvement Amendments (CLIA) certificate of waiver under 42 C.F.R.
 493.35 - 493.37 or a registration certificate under 42 C.F.R.
 493.43 - 493.45 for the provision of on-site laboratory services or on-site point of care testing; or

-(2) provide for laboratory services through a contracted laboratory that has a CMS Clinical Laboratory Improvement Amendments (CLIA) certification.
+(2) provide for laboratory services through a contracted laboratory that has a Centers for Medicare and Medicaid Services Clinical Laboratory Improvement Amendments(CLIA) certification.

-(c) A center shall have on-site or contracted pharmaceutical services to meet each patient's needs.
+(c) A center shall have access to pharmaceutical services to meet each patient's needs.